Your guide to what’s happening in London to help you plan your visit to the city. Reunite with London experiences and

 London Eye – Rediscover this iconic 360-degree view of the London’s skyline.
 Know Before You Go: Tickets must be pre-booked online, site is cashless, guests must wear a face-covering and capacity per pod has been reduced.
 More details here

-Rediscover the history of the famous Tower Bridge – reopening on 17 May.
-Plus your instagram feed is missing this popular icon.
+Explore the history of the famous Tower Bridge.
 Know Before You Go: A one-way route has been put in place.
 You will start your visit at the North Tower, then walk across the iconic glass floor to the South Tower.
 Cashless site, pre-book tickets online, face mask is required, and reduced group size.
 More details here

 The Tower of London is welcoming visitors Wednesdays – Sundays, including all outdoor areas.
 Explore her Majesty’s 1000 year-old fortress and see the crown jewels, line of Kings, and the White Tower.
 Know Before You Go: Number of visitors at one time have been reduced.
 Tickets and arrival time must be booked online, in advance.
 One-way visitor routes.
 More details here

 Madame Tussauds London – Go rub shoulders with Royalty and take a selfie with your favourite celebrities from here and across the pond.
 Know Before You Go: Pre-book your ticket and time slot online.
 Cashless site.
 Face mask is required.
 More details here

 The British Museum is open and showcasing two million years of history including The Great Picture Book of Everything and Enticing Peaks exhibitions.
 Know Before You Go: Free & paid entry is now ticketed and must be booked in advance online.
 Face masks are required.
 There is a new one-way route sign posted throughout the museum.
 More details here

 The Serpentine Galleries now open with two new exhibitions:

 Eataly London – Delight in the flavours of Italy in London with the city’s newest culinary destination.
 Located in Broadgate, Eataly will open on 29 April.
 Click for more details

 The famous Camden Market is opened.
 One-way route system has been put in place to manage a socially distanced flow of traffic.
 More details here